-The Glacier Country Cooperative Marketing Grant Program (GCCMGP) is designed to provide 50/50 matching expense funding for projects to promote an area or event on a cooperative basis with a nonprofit tourism‐related organization.
-The intent of this program is to encourage the development of new or expanded marketing projects, thereby increasing the tourism appeal of the city or region to nonresident visitors.
+The Cooperative Marketing Project Match Program (CMPMP) is designed to provide 50/50 matching expense funding for projects to promote an area or event on a cooperative basis with a not‐for‐profit tourism‐related organization.
+The intent of this program is to encourage the development of new or expanded marketing projects, thereby increasing the tourism appeal of the city or region to out-of-area visitors.

-Cooperative partners applying for program funds must have an active status as a nonprofit organization with the Montana Secretary of State.
-Proof of registration as a not‐for‐profit corporation, with active standing, registered with the Montana Secretary of State must be provided in advance.
+Applicants for the program must have an active status as a not‐for‐profit organization with the Montana secretary of state.
+Proof of registration as a not‐for‐profit corporation, with active standing, registered with the Montana secretary of state must be provided in advance.
 Tribal governments must provide a letter of approval from the authorized tribal chairman at the time of the project.